Dry Cured Hams

 |21||For best results large hams were overhauled again on the 21st day.|

 The hams were kept at 38-40° F (3-4° C), and at high humidity to prevent excessive drying and hardening of the surface which would have inhibited moisture removal during the drying process.
 Hams were placed fat side down and the curing continued for about 2-3 weeks.
-The general curing times were as follows:
+The general curing times for hams were as follows:

 - 2 days per pound for small pieces and the bacon.